Skip to main content

 • Industrials & Materials: We also remain constructive on industrials and materials, having added to the sector more recently, focusing on companies leveraged to infrastructure spending, re-industrialisation trends, and the build-out of AI-related infrastructure, including power, logistics, construction materials, and selected equipment manufacturers.
 These exposures represent a “picks-and-shovels” play to AI.
 Valuations across the sector are generally more attractive, with favourable price-to-earnings growth (PEG) profiles and improved cash-flow visibility.

 In terms of geographical allocation, we believe broadening global opportunities and regional tailwinds, including a weaker US dollar and improving macro conditions in Europe and Asia (including Japan), reinforce the case for diversified equity exposure.
 Europe’s recovery, fiscal stimulus, and attractive valuations create a supportive backdrop, although geopolitical wrangling with the US could add to volatility, while Asia offers compelling opportunities in manufacturing and tech-export economies.
-Japan, South Korea and Taiwan stand out on technology leadership and policy support, and early signs point to a more constructive tactical view on China.
+Japan, South Korea and Taiwan stand out on technology leadership and policy support, and early signs point to a more constructive tactical view on Chinese Mainland.
 In addition, as growth globally slows, we expect to see more breadth in equity markets beyond growth beneficiaries and technology names, towards more cyclicality and quality value-oriented names which could do better into 2026.

 Fixed Income: High Yield and select preferred securities